carpentries-incubator/cwl-novice-tutorial/_episodes/customize.md

 > >     run: GATK_HaplotypeCaller.cwl
 > >     in:
 > >       input_bam: bam
-> >       intervals: chromosome
+> >       chromosome: chromosome
-> >       reference_fasta: reference
+> >       reference: reference
 > >     out: [vcf]
 > {: .solution}
 {: .challenge}

-- Change the default values at the workflow level
+- Change default value at the Workflow step level

-> ## Exercise 2:
+> ## Exercise 5:
 >
 > Default values in a workflow can be used at both the input object level and the step level.
-It is similar to how it is used in a CommandLineTool.
+Add a default reference and chromosome inputs to the steps portion of the workflow.
+The requirement StepInputExpressionRequrirement must be declared in the requirements section to be able to add default values at the step level.
 >
-> Given this workflow, add a default string value of "sample" for the sample_name variable and a default file value of "/home/user/sample.fa" for the reference input.
->
 > cwlVersion: v1.0
 > class: Workflow
 > inputs:
 >   bam: File
 >   chromosome: string
->    sample: string
 >   reference: File
 > outputs:
 >   HaplotypeCaller_VCF:
 >     type: File